-JCI Malta would not exist if it wasn’t for its wonderful and excited members.
-Ranging between the ages of 18 and 40, JCI members are young enterprising leaders who are engaged and committed to create impact in their communities.
+JCI Malta would not exist if it weren’t for its proactive and inspiring members.
+Ranging between the ages of 18 and 40, JCI members are young enterprising leaders who are engaged and committed to creating impact in their lives, and in their personal and professional communities.

 The 2021 honOUrees

 2021 Members of the month

 IT professional Mohammed joined JCI Malta in 2017, after encouragement from alumni Rachel Cassar and Clayton Mercieca, and since then he has very actively attended almost all of the courses, events and trainings we’ve organised.
 A family man and father of three kids, he credits JCI Malta for helping him acquire skills in public speaking and debating, as well as being his second family where he can share his ideas and engage in healthy discussions.